Torben-Tom/Portal/README.md

 - Game: mostly Tom Moritz
 - Pipeline: Torben Schweren

-The exact partial contributions can be found in the "Done" column of the Broject Board.
+The exact partial contributions can be found in the "Done" column of the Project Board.

 ## Known Bugs